-When outsourcing legal work to external legal advisors, there may be a possibility that particular external legal advisors will have, either at that time or at some future time, a conflict of interest.

-Issues relating to conflicts of interest arise most often due to a client's desire to instruct an external legal advisor in respect of a matter that has some connection with another (past or present) matter or client with which that external legal advisor was separately involved.
+When outsourcing legal work to external law firms, there may be a danger that particular law firms will have - either at that time or at some future time - a conflict of interest.
+Conflict of interest problems arise most often due to a client's desire to instruct a solicitor on a matter that has some connection with another (past or present) matter or client with which that solicitor was separately involved.